Oracle Licensing

 What licensing options are available for Oracle in development and test environments?

 Non-production environments must be fully licensed.
-To manage costs effectively in these environments, it is recommended that Named User Plus licensing rather than Processor-based licensing be used.
+To manage costs effectively in these environments, Named User Plus licensing should be used rather than Processor-based licensing.

 How does Oracle support different licensing metrics for application-specific needs?